-Microsoft CEO Nadella says Activision takeover is good for gaming
+Microsoft CEO Nadella tells a judge his planned Activision takeover is good for gaming

 The exchange brought some levity to proceedings that are likely to make or break what would be the most expensive acquisition in technology history.

-The hearing represents a major test of the Federal Trade Commission’s amped-up oversight of Big Tech under Chairperson Lina Khan, who has said U.S. regulators were too lenient in past deals that helped increase the power of companies such as Amazon, Google and Facebook.
+The hearing represents a major test of the FTC’s amped-up oversight of Big Tech under Chairperson Lina Khan, who has said U.S. regulators were too lenient in past deals that helped increase the power of companies such as Amazon, Google and Facebook.
 The courtroom tussle with Microsoft comes after the FTC took Facebook owner Meta Platforms to court in Silicon Valley to try to stop a takeover of a virtual reality fitness company only to be rebuffed by the judge in that case.
 Microsoft struck the deal 17 months ago in hopes of expanding its video game imprint beyond Xbox, which has about half the market share of the longtime industry leader Sony and its PlayStation device.

 Nadella sought to assure the court that Microsoft has no interest in shutting out PlayStation by making popular Activision games exclusive to Microsoft’s own Xbox system.

-The remarks were meant to undercut a key claim by the FTC, which argues the acquisition will harm competition.
+The remarks were meant to undercut a key claim by the U.S. Federal Trade Commission, which argues the acquisition will harm competition.

 Referencing Sony, Nadella said the PlayStation maker has defined the video game market as one focused on making premium games exclusive.